Debt Relief Orders

 The things you own (your assets) and any savings must be worth no more than £1,000.
 In addition, if you have a motor vehicle this must be worth £1,000 or less, unless it has been specially adapted because you have a physical disability.

-In the last three years you must have lived, had a property or run a business in England or Wales.
+In the last three years you must have lived, had a property or run a business in England, Wales or Northern Ireland.

-You won’t be able to get a debt relief order if:
+You won’t be able to use a DRO to deal with your debts if: